hcurnor/botframework-node-boilerplate/README.md

 ## Todos
 This a list of currenlty implementations pending on the boilerplate.

+ - Talk to a human with Email
+ - cooming soon - intent

+ Switch to SDK 4
+ - Refractor actual functionality
  - welcome message
- - shipping dialog - intent
- - company info dialog - intent
- - payment info dialog - intent
- - bot info dialog - intent